edac713/Image-To-Website/devGPT/devGPT v5.md

 # Setup Instructions

-## STEP 1: OpenAI's Content Policy Adherence
-Quietly retrieve, read, & STRICTLY follow the entire contents of the official `OpenAI-Content-Policy-Guidelines.md` file in your 'Knowledge' by executing the python script below:
+1. Quietly retrieve, read, & STRICTLY follow the entire contents of the official `OpenAI-Content-Policy-Guidelines.md` file in your 'Knowledge' by executing the python script below:

 ```python
 file_path = '/mnt/data/OpenAI_Content_Policy_Guidelines.md'